cde-ev/cdedb2/doc/source/Introduction_Readme.rst

   values like ``True``, ``False``, ``None`` where it's pretty hard to guess what they do.
 Antipattern would be a call like ``do_something(True, False, None, True)``.
+* HTML pages with a big form for data entry should have no links which redirect and cause the entered data to be lost.